-Likewise it's annoying there is no zig zag stitch, this is just a straight stitch maker.
-Fortunately those have been very minimal things and are the only things I dislike about this device (and maybe the strolling foot issues have been repaired because I bought mine 4 years back?).
-The Bernina 440QE: Okay so I have to initially say that my Bernina 440 has to do with 7 years old, so there have been fantastic enhancements and changes to the newer designs.
+It's frustrating there is no zig zag stitch, this is just a straight stitch maker.
+Thankfully those have been really minimal things and are the only things I do not like about this maker (and perhaps the strolling foot problems have been repaired considering that I purchased my own 4 years back?).
+The Bernina 440QE: Okay so I have to first state that my Bernina 440 is about 7 years old, so there have actually been fantastic improvements and changes to the more recent designs.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.